odoo/documentation/content/applications/finance/accounting/bank/setup/foreign_currency.rst

 You can set the date of the report in the :guilabel:`Date` field.
 Odoo will automatically reverse the booking entry to the date set in :guilabel:`Reversal Date`.

-Once posted, the :guilabel:`adjustment` column says 0.00€.
+Once posted, the :guilabel:`adjustment` column is empty, meaning it is at 0.00€.

 .. image:: foreign_currency/foreign-adjustment.png
    :align: center